 Where do I get an application?

 Applications may be requested at the following locations:

 La Plata County schools – including Head Start

 Family Center, San Juan Basin Health and WIC, Human Services (Court House 1060 E. 2nd Ave),Women’s Resource Center, Adult Education Center

-Senior Center, Senior Housing (Cedar View Apartments, Tamarin Square), Community Connections in the Columbine Building
+Senior Center, Senior Housing (Cedar View Apartments, Tamarin Square, Cottonwood), Community Connections in the Columbine Building

-Your application includes a letter with information you will need about location, dates, times, and identification requirements.
+The application includes a letter with necessary information.
 Spanish only speakers would be advised to bring and translator.

 The LAST DAY TO APPLY is Saturday, December 8th, 2018 at the Northpoint Mall (1315 Main Ave.
 Durango, CO), no later than 3:00.

 Click Here for the hours and location of Application Return Table